opf/openproject/CONTRIBUTING.md

 *Please also note that these rules should be acknowledged by everyone, but repository contributors might occasionally deviate from them for practical purposes, e.g. not fork the repo, but have a branch on the main repository.*

+## Contributors License Agreement

+External contributors have to sign a CLA before contributing to OpenProject.
+The [CLA can be found here](https://www.openproject.org/wp-content/uploads/2014/09/OPF-Contributor-License-Agreement_v.2.pdf) and has to be filled out and sent to cla@openproject.org.
+Additionally, a GPG signature has to be provided.

 ## Development flow

 For contributing source code, please follow the Git Workflow below: